jaepass/commercejs-react-functional/README.md

 call to the `GET v1/products` API endpoint and return a list of product data.
 Open up your `App.js` file and start making our first Commerce.js request.

-First, you'll want to delete the code that came with creating a new React app and write this file from scratch.
+First, delete the code that came with creating a new React app and write this file from scratch.
 Import `commerce` as well as a `ProductsList` component which you'll create in the next section.
-Let's also initialize an empty array `products` state in your constructor.
+While there, initialize an empty array `products` state in your constructor.

 ```js
 import React, { Component } from 'react';